adonisjs/v5-docs/content/api/orm/decorators.md

 }
 ```

-## `column.date` `column.datetime`
+---

+### column.date / column.datetime
 The `column.date` decorator marks the column as a date.
 The decorator enforces the property type to be an instance of [luxon.DateTime](https://moment.github.io/luxon/docs/class/src/datetime.js~DateTime.html).

 The decorator [self defines](https://github.com/adonisjs/lucid/blob/0fc3e2391ba6743427fac62e0895e458d7bc8137/src/Orm/Decorators/date.ts#L98) the `prepare`, `consume` and the `serialize` methods to ensure

-- You are always working with an instance of `luxon.DateTime` in your codebase
+- You are constantly working with an instance of `luxon.DateTime` in your codebase
 - The date is serialized as an ISO date
-- The date is properly formatted as per the underlying database driver.
+- The date is formatted correctly as per the underlying database driver.

 ```ts
 import { DateTime } from 'luxon'